Telehealth Nursing: A Comprehensive Guide

 - Support the app and drive its evolution (if required).

-ScienceSoft is a US-headquartered IT consulting and software development vendor with 31 years of experience.
-Holding ISO 13485 and IEC 62304 certifications and being experienced in the development of HIPAA-complaint software, ScienceSoft develops reliable telemedicine software for nursing care.
+ScienceSoft is a US-headquartered IT consulting and software development vendor with 33 years of experience.
+Holding ISO 13485 certification and being experienced in the development of HIPAA-complaint software, ScienceSoft develops reliable telemedicine software for nursing care.